Eurasian water shrew: Distribution and habitat

-Biology
+Behaviour

+The Eurasian water shrew is most active near dawn and primarily nocturnal.
+It is thoroughly at home in the water and able to dive up to two meters underwater.
+This is despite its high buoyancy that requires it to leap to get below the surface.
+Its short fur holds air, and the skin does not get wet when it swims.
+When it emerges from the water it enters one of its many burrows and any moisture adhering to the fur is absorbed by the earth walls.
+It generally remains within a home range of about 500 square meters although this range changes periodically throughout the year.
+When foraging on land the Eurasian water shrew is known to travel up to 3 kilometers.

+Reproduction

 Outside the breeding season, both male and female Eurasian water shrews maintain a territory but during the breeding season, only the females do so.
 At this time the males wander about visiting various female territories which indicates a promiscuous mating system without pair bonding.
 On the whole they are solitary animals that seem to mutually avoid each other and there is no social hierarchy.

 The breeding season extends from April to September and much of the courtship takes place in the water.
 It either uses pre-existing burrows or digs its own.
 The nesting chamber is lined with moss, dry grass and leaves.
 Litters of four to eight or more young are born after a twenty-four-day gestation period.
 The young are tiny and helpless at birth.
-Their eyes open at fifteen to eighteen days and they are fully weaned at about seven weeks.
-Females can produce two or three litters a year.
-The juveniles disperse after weaning, setting up their own territories.
+Their eyes open at fifteen to eighteen days, they are fully weaned at about four weeks, and the young set off on their own after up to forty days.
+Females can produce one or two litters a year.
 They are sexually mature at six to eight months and their life expectancy is about three years.